Home Visitor III Early Head Start San Fernando Valley

 DUTIES AND RESPONSIBILITIES

-- Plans, participates and implements socializations twice a month;
+- Plans, participates, creates an environment that is developmentally appropriate and implements socializations twice a month;

-- Fosters the view and practice in parents that they are thier child’s first teaher and reinforce this concept with practical suggestions
+- Fosters the view and practice in parents that they are their child’s first teacher and reinforce this concept with practical suggestions;

 - Acts as a liaison and advocate between community resources and HS families;